 1959

-PURCHASE OF TWA INFRASTRUCTURE ON SANTA MARIA
+PURCHASE OF TWA INFRASTRUCTURE IN SANTA MARIA

 With plans to expand its services, SATA acquires the Trans World Airways equipment at Santa Maria Airport.
 It then merged its land services (workers and equipment) with Pan Am’s at the same airport.